nasa/Common-Metadata-Repository/resources/docs/markdown/2000-usage.md

 ##### `bounding-box`

-This proivdes clients with the ability to select the spatial data to include in the granule data extracted by the OPeNDAP query to an area of interest.
+This provides clients with the ability to select the spatial data to include in the granule data extracted by the OPeNDAP query to an area of interest.

 If not provided, the entire spatial extent of the granule will be used.